Stroke & Vascular Disorders

 a.
 Open heart surgery |

 Age.
-Advanced age is a major risk factor for stroke and postoperative cognitive dysfunction following cardiac surgery (41).
-In a study of 2000 patients undergoing cardiopulmonary bypass, the incidence of neurologic deficits after surgery was 10 times higher in those 75 years or older than in those younger than 65 years of age.
-Mortality rate was 9 times higher (35.7% vs. 4.0%) in patients with perioperative neurologic deficits (81).
-Fortunately, with innovations in surgical techniques, more elderly patients have been successfully operated with lower rates of complications nowadays (102).
+Advanced age is a major predictor for stroke and cognitive dysfunction following cardiac surgery (53).
+In a study of 2000 patients who underwent cardiopulmonary bypass, the neurologic deficits occurred 10 times 75 years compared to before 65 years of age.
+Mortality rate was nine times higher (35.7% vs. 4.0%) in patients with perioperative neurologic deficits (104).
+Fortunately, new surgical techniques have improved the outcome in elderly patients (130).

 Sex.
-Women, for unknown reason, have higher mortality and increased risk of perioperative neurologic complications compared to men (50).
+Women have an increased risk of perioperative neurologic complications and mortality (65).

 Ascending aorta atheroma.
-Atheroma of ascending aorta in cardiac surgical patients predicts neurologic events, stroke, prolonged hospitalization, and mortality (29; 30; 07; 101).
-Embolism is reduced by avoiding aortic manipulation during surgery (132).
+Presence of ascending aorta atheroma predicts neurologic events, stroke, prolonged hospitalization, and mortality after surgery (34; 35; 08; 129).
+Embolism is reduced by avoiding aortic manipulation during surgery (166).

-A significantly lower incidence of stroke was seen in off-pump patients (0.4%) compared to the on-pump group (3.9%) (95).
-The off-pump, no-touch surgical technique avoids aortic manipulation and the effects of cardiopulmonary bypass and (101; 21).
-Intraoperative ultrasound of the proximal aorta helps to avoid the area of plaque before clamp placement and may reduce the incidence of perioperative stroke (81; 91).
+Off-pump surgery lowers the incidence of stroke compared to the on-pump group (0.4% vs. 3.9%) (121).
+The off-pump, no-touch surgical technique avoids aortic manipulation and the effects of cardiopulmonary bypass and (129; 24).
+Intraoperative ultrasound of the proximal aorta helps to avoid the area of plaque before clamp placement and prevent perioperative stroke (104; 116).

-In a small study, cardiac surgery performed without cardiopulmonary bypass, the off-pump technique, has reduced overall morbidity and mortality compared with on-pump surgery (02).
-However, another study, enrolling 2203 patients who underwent coronary artery bypass graft, did not find a significant difference in the composite outcome, stroke, or neuropsychological decline between the 2 groups at 30 days (117).
+In a small study, surgery performed without cardiopulmonary bypass, the off-pump technique, has reduced overall morbidity and mortality compared with on-pump surgery (03).
+However, another study, enrolling 2203 patients who underwent coronary artery bypass graft, did not find a significant difference in the composite outcome, stroke, or neuropsychological decline between the two groups at 30 days (146).

 Perioperative mean arterial pressure.
-Cerebral blood flow must be constant in order to sustain the brain metabolism.
-Cerebral blood flow can be defined as cerebral perfusion pressure over cerebrovascular resistance.
-Autoregulation is maintenance of cerebral blood relatively constant at cerebral perfusion pressure values between 50 to 130 mmHg.
+Cerebral blood flow remains constant to sustain the brain metabolism.
+The blood flow is defined as cerebral perfusion pressure divided by cerebrovascular resistance.
+Autoregulation maintains the cerebral blood flow relatively constant at cerebral perfusion pressure values between 50 to 130 mmHg.

-Cerebral perfusion pressure is defined as mean arterial pressure minus intracranial pressure.
-Under normal circumstances, intracranial pressure is constant around 10 mmHg.
-Therefore, theoretically, mean arterial pressure must be maintained between 60 to 140 mmHg throughout the procedure.
+Cerebral perfusion pressure is the difference between the mean arterial and intracranial pressure.
+As the intracranial pressure is constant, around 10 mmHg, it is suggested to maintain the mean arterial pressure between 60 to 140 mmHg during the procedure.

 Summary.
 Common risk factors are advanced age, carotid artery stenosis, prior heart surgery, prior stroke, peripheral vascular disease, hypertension, diabetes mellitus, aortic atheroma, open heart surgery, and prolonged cardiopulmonary bypass time.